fpgasystems/hacc/docs/projects.md

 Road Runner provides a 100 GbE TCP/IP and UDP interfaces based on Xilinx’s open-source and out-of-the-box Vitis components.
 The complementary logic building Road Runner ensures that such components are integrated on the FPGA without degrading its performance.
 As we can see in the diagram above, Road Runner is the communication layer for the [EasyNet](#easynet-100-gbe-network-for-hls) and [ACCL](#accl-accelerated-collective-communication-library) libraries.
 Such libraries use high-level language primitives to saturate Vitis’s network interface achieving very low latency.

 [See Road Runner on GitHub.](https://github.com/fpgasystems/Vitis_with_100Gbps_TCP-IP)

-We are working to make all the deployments described here available through our CLI.